 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-NORMAL, a Python library which computes a sequence of pseudorandom normally distributed values.
+normal, a Python code which computes a sequence of pseudorandom normally distributed values.

-RANDLC, a Python library which generates a sequence of pseudorandom numbers, used by the NAS Benchmark programs.
+randlc, a Python code which generates a sequence of pseudorandom numbers, used by the NAS Benchmark programs.

-RNGLIB, a Python library which implements a random number generator (RNG) with splitting facilities, allowing multiple independent streams to be computed, by L'Ecuyer and Cote.
+rnglib, a Python code which implements a random number generator (RNG) with splitting facilities, allowing multiple independent streams to be computed, by L'Ecuyer and Cote.

-TOMS515, a Python library which can select subsets of size K from a set of size N. This is a version of ACM TOMS Algorithm 515, by Bill Buckles, Matthew Lybanon.
+toms515, a Python code which can select subsets of size K from a set of size N. This is a version of ACM TOMS Algorithm 515, by Bill Buckles, Matthew Lybanon.

-UNIFORM, a Python library which computes a sequence of uniformly distributed pseudorandom values.
+uniform, a Python code which computes a sequence of uniformly distributed pseudorandom values.

-VAN_DER_CORPUT, a Python library which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.
+van_der_corput, a Python code which computes elements of a 1D van der Corput Quasi Monte Carlo (QMC) sequence using a simple interface.